 Interest income consists of interest earned on our money market funds and bank accounts which are a portion of our cash and cash equivalents balance.
-Our interest income has been increasing throughout 2023 and 2024 as global interest rates have been increasing.
+Our interest income is expected to decrease as our money market funds balance has been increasing throughout 2023 decreased and 2024 as global U.S. interest rates have been increasing started to and are expected to continue to decrease in the near future.